Gustav Mahler (1860-1911)

 Pristine Classics PASC709 [3 CDs: 228]

-If I were to ask you which conductor was responsible for the first recording, in the studio or otherwise, of Mahler’s symphony numbers 3,5,7 and 8, your first inclination might well be to think of Otto Klemperer or Bruno Walter – before then remembering that Klemperer did not conduct the Fifth, nor Walter the Seventh and, to the best of my knowledge, neither conducted the Third or Eighth in their lifetimes either.
+If I were to ask you which conductor was responsible for the first recording, in the studio or otherwise, of Mahler’s symphony numbers 3,5,7 and 8, your first inclination might well be to think of Otto Klemperer or Bruno Walter – before then remembering that Klemperer did not conduct the Third, Fifth, or Eighth, nor Walter the Seventh and Eighth – and although he conducted the Third several times, he never recorded it (nor did he ever conduct the Sixth, as he found it too bleak).
 Perhaps Dimitri Mitropolous would be your next thought – he definitely conducted all of Mahler’s symphonies, but is not the answer.
 Nor would be Hans Rosbaud – his taped radio broadcasts with the WDR Orchestra of Baden from the mid-1950’s, do not include those symphonies with chorus, so numbers 2,3 and 8 are missing.
 If you then nominated John Barbirolli, you would be getting closer – but Glorious John did not start conducting Mahler until late in his career.
 However, if at that point I were to tell you that, actually, the answer was Sir Adrian Boult, you would be forgiven for being a little surprised.

 That it is (almost – see below) Boult is something of a minor miracle.
 Of course, the dedicated Mahler collector would be aware of a rather fine (if not great) Mahler First that Boult recorded for Everest with the London PO in 1958, as well as his conducting of the orchestral songs of Kindertotenlieder, plus the Lieder eines fahren Gesellen for other labels on more than one occasion.
 However, he also took part in a rather unusual Mahler Symphony cycle for the BBC in 1947 and 1948. where studio recordings of The Resurrection (Ormandy/Minneapolis), the Fourth (Walter/NYPO) and Ninth (Walter/Vienna PO), were augmented by a radio broadcast of the First with Bruno Walter leading the London Philharmonic (wrongly attributed to the BBC SO in Pristine’s notes), and a German radio broadcast of the Sixth with Hans Schmidt-Isserstedt and the NDR Orchestra (broadcast on the evening of 31 December 1947 – one way of welcoming the New Year, I suppose); Boult and the BBC SO were entrusted with the remainder.
 At the time, the BBC did not make archival recordings of their broadcasts – instead what was captured for posterity was recorded from the home of a certain Edward Agate, a musicologist and translator of opera libretti, who took down every broadcast from this series (as well as much else) all captured on over two hundred acetate discs that somehow ended up in a random record shop in Manchester after his death.
 The miracle is that this collection was then spotted by the music writer, Jon Tolansky, who bought them all and thereafter donated them to the organization Music Preserved, the current owners of the discs, who have given permission for this release by Pristine, issued to commemorate the fortieth anniversary of the death of Sir Adrian Boult (1889-1983).